 Back to my new best-buds the Wayne'ster & Mikey.
 It was cool to be in the company of these guys.
 I was in between "Strapz" and Mister 3rd down aka The Green Lantern while they were talkin' game shiz.
 Bigger-than-life and there wasn't a stitch of temperamental discourse between them.

 Yet, these guys are pro's and were quick studies.
 We got along on all fronts and had some fun doing The Tops & Sharp Monday Night Live Football Sweepstakes promos!
-I played the part of the noisy play-by-play announcer in the (:30) second radio spot below.
+I played the part of the noisy play-by-play sportscaster in the (:30) second radio spot below.
+Point of interest on that characterization of the sportscaster...it was a necessity.
+There was sooo much copy they wanted to impart.
+Geez, the title of the sweepstakes alone had nine words to it...and it was repeated three times.
+There needed to be a reason to go really fast talker dude.
+And P-by-P dudes - talk fast.
 Take a listen on the link below the VU Meter.

 No comments: